-The Kaco Edge fountain pen that was very much inspired by the Lamy 2000, but one with some interesting things about it.
-First of all, it cost’s just $17.50, about 1/10th of the MSRP of the Lamy 2000.
+The Kaco Edge is a fountain pen that was very much inspired by the Lamy 2000, but one with some interesting things about it.
+First of all, it costs just about 1/10th of the MSRP of the Lamy 2000.
 Second it uses real Makrolon in the body, just like the Lamy.
 Lastly, Kaco opted for a Schmidt steel nib, which can’t match the Lamy’s gold nib, but it’s no slouch!

 The Kaco uses a standard international cartridge and a steel nib from German pen parts manufacturer, Schmidt.